futoin/specs/draft/ftn8_security_concept.md

 * `source_ip` - refers ot IPv4/IPv6 source address of Client
 * `x509` - X.509 certificate, if provided by client
 * `ssh_pubkey` - SSH public key, if provided by client
+* `client_token` - Service-specific identification of the Client device
+    - the one should not be stored in clear on the device, but encrypted by a separate secret known only to the Service itself
 * `misc` - implementation-defined map
     * `flavour` - implementation type
     * any - any arbitrary field like, used ciphers or other details